HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The percentage of sites using pixels in calculations has decreased 9 points, it is now level with percentages at 42%.
-There is a significant increase in usage for other values, the viewport units vw and vh both increased from 2% to 8% this year, em increased the same amount, and use of rem doubled from 3% to 6%.
+The percentage of sites using pixels in calculations has decreased 9 points, it is now level with `%` usage at 42%.
+There is a significant increase in usage for other values, the viewport units `vw` and `vh` both increased from 2% to 8% this year, `em` increased the same amount, and use of `rem` doubled from 3% to 6%.

 {{ figure_markup(
     image="calc-operators.png",